 - a.
 Over 20% of all planning approvals for housing will be for affordable homes - b.
-The number of people using coastal buses, park and ride and similar schemes increases each year - c.
-Complete the scrutiny of socio-economic project and take forward the recommendations.
+The number of people using coastal buses, park and ride and similar schemes increases each year

 We will take the following Actions to deliver these Outcomes: